Capturing Intransitive Dominance in Tennis Forecasting: A Graph Neural Network Approach: Intransitivity and Forecast Complementarity

-A limitation of applying Equation~\ref{eq:hamilton_original} to our problem is that it quantifies the intransitivity of an entire common opponent subgraph uniformly across all edges, whereas we require a matchup-specific measure.
-To address this, we scale the common opponent intransitivity measure by the accumulated weight for matchup $(u,v)$, prioritising relationships supported by stronger evidence.
-Specifically, we define the evidence-weighted intransitivity measure as:
+We quantify intransitivity primarily with a model-free, ordinal count of cyclic head-to-head triads, in the tradition of circular-triad statistics \citep{kendall1940method, shizuka2012social}.
+The raw-triad count $T_h(u,v)$ counts common opponents $c$ for which the directed-majority wins among the three pairs $\{(u,c),(v,c),(u,v)\}$ form a 3-cycle, with each pair supported by at least $h$ prior head-to-head matches (default $h=1$).
+Pairs that have never met, or that are tied with no directed majority, contribute no triad.
+Being an integer count of raw results, $T_h$ inherits neither the model's dominance scores nor the instability of a logit transform near certain outcomes, and it is the binning variable for every forecast-comparison test in this section (Sections~\ref{subsec:encompassing}--\ref{subsec:conflicts}).

-where the sum ranges over all matches $k$ between players $u$ and $v$ that occurred before snapshot $n$, directly matching the denominator of Equation~\ref{eq:dominance_decay}.
-The accumulated weight captures effective evidence from match recency, tournament prestige, and surface correlations, with square root scaling moderating the influence of highly-weighted matchups.
+By this count, cyclic dominance is common in professional tennis, and more so in the women's game: across the test set, women's matches contain 12.3\% more intransitive common-opponent triads than men's (14.91\% vs 13.27\% of triads are intransitive).
+Figure~\ref{fig:womens_nontransitive} illustrates two such cycles for one highly intransitive women's matchup.

-Figure~\ref{fig:intransitivity_bias_by_surface} reveals distinct surface-specific intransitivity patterns: hard and clay courts exhibit bimodal distributions indicative of heterogeneous matchup dynamics—both stable player hierarchies (low $I^*(A_{uv})$) and upset-prone matchups (high $I^*(A_{uv})$).
-The magnitude of the hard court's intransitivity is increased by larger evidence weights due to a greater number of matches played on the surface.
-In contrast, grass courts show a concentration of moderate intransitivity despite low evidence, likely driven by the surface’s faster pace and lower friction.
+We complement $T_h$ with a cardinal measure that reads intransitivity from the magnitudes of dominance rather than the direction of wins alone.
+Adapting the Hodge-decomposition measure of \citet{hamilton2024elo} to each match's common-opponent neighbourhood and scaling it by the matchup's accumulated evidence yields an evidence-weighted magnitude $I^*(A_{uv})$ (construction in \ref{app:cardinal}).
+Because $I^*$ derives from the model's dominance scores, it serves a descriptive role and enters none of the forecast-comparison tests.
+It is stable under shrinkage of those scores (\ref{app:shrinkage}) and agrees directionally with $T_h$ without being interchangeable.

-Women's tennis exhibits a higher mean intransitivity than men's on hard (3.52 vs 3.10) and grass courts (2.28 vs 2.02), but notably lower on clay (1.67 vs 1.86).
-Overall, women's tennis exhibits 11.5\% more intransitivity than men's (3.02 vs 2.71).
-Figure~\ref{fig:womens_nontransitive} shows two of the intransitive cycles that contributed to the most intransitive match from the validation set.
+Figure~\ref{fig:intransitivity_bias_by_surface} shows distinct surface-specific patterns.
+Hard and clay courts exhibit right-skewed distributions, with most matchups at low-to-moderate $I^*$ and a long tail of upset-prone, highly intransitive matchups.
+The hard court's larger magnitudes reflect its greater match volume.
+Grass shows a concentration of moderate intransitivity despite low evidence, likely from its faster pace and lower friction.
+The gender gap in cyclic triads, clear under $T_h$, is muted under $I^*$ (2.77 vs 2.74 on the $I^*>0$ subset), because $I^*$ conditions on direct head-to-head evidence and 58.2\% of test matches fall between players who have not met.